MetaD/MPFC-ROIs/README.md

 The [masks](https://github.com/MetaD/MPFC-ROIs/tree/master/masks) are binary masks based on the above maps.
 The voxels with 4 in maps are converted to 1 in masks, and everything else is converted to 0.
 Clusters of sizes smaller than 3 voxels are removed from these masks (i.e. converted to 0).

 Please see the MPFC review paper for more details.
-This comparison can be done with [NeurosynthPlus](https://github.com/MetaD/neurosynthPlus).